vitalab/vitalab.github.io/article/_posts/2024-11-12-EchoNarrator.md

 Authors argue that clear and intuitive explanations for predictions would increase trust of cardiologists in the models.

 This paper proposes a novel method for EF prediction with Natural Language Explanation (NLE).
 In addition to providing a value for EF, it generates short form report (or a caption) explaining reasons for the value of the prediction.

+NLE aims to provide context and clarity to predictions.
+Other explainability methods such as Class Activation Mapping (CAM) or Grad-CAM only highlight regions, and cannot offer reasoning for prediction values.

 A new evaluation metric based on small LLMs is also predicted.

 # Method